2i2c-org/docs/admin/user-management/authentication-and-access.md

   :::

-1. Invite an existing member of the organization to join the team by clicking the green *Add a member* button and searching by username, full name or email address.
+1. Invite an existing member of the organization to join the team by clicking the green {gui}`Add a member` button and searching by username, full name or email address.

 1. The account will instantly appear in the list of team members and the user does not need to accept an invitation to join.
-The user may choose to leave the team by clicking the *Leave team* button on the same page.
+The user may choose to leave the team by clicking the {gui}`Leave team` button on the same page.

 1. The user has authorization to log into the hub using their GitHub credentials 🎉